ArthurClemens/polythene/docs/theming.md

 Polythene is an implementation of Google's Material Design, but it can also be used with (radically) different styling.

-This section describes a number of ways to create customizations - from simple local colors to radical changes.
+This section describes a number of ways to create customizations - from simple local colors to more radical changes.

 ## Customization options